Overview & background

 The 'photos' tab in the Fieldwire mobile apps is quite similar to the same tab on web.
 The key differences are:

-1. The photos tab on mobile is designed for quick and easy access to your project photos in the field, so you aren't able to attach photos to tasks, export photos, or tag photos on mobile.
+1. The photos tab on mobile is designed for quick and easy access to your project photos in the field, so you aren't able to attach photos to tasks, export photos, tag photos, or delete photos on mobile while in the photos tab.

 Note: To allow Fieldwire to access your camera roll, "All Photos" needs to be enabled.